 What is Vocabria?

-Vocabria and rilpivirine may also be given short-term in place of the monthly injectable combination if you plan to miss an injection by more than 7 days.
+Vocabria and rilpivirine may also be given short-term in place of the injectable combination if you plan to miss an injection by more than 7 days.

 Vocabria and rilpivirine is for use in adults who have already used other antiviral HIV medications that have controlled their viral load.
 These medicines are not a cure for HIV or AIDS.

 Tell your doctor about all your current medicines and any you start or stop using.
 Many drugs can interact, and some drugs should not be used together.

 You should not use Vocabria if you are allergic to cabotegravir.

 Many drugs can interact and cause dangerous effects.
 Some drugs should not be used together with Vocabria.
 Your doctor may change your treatment plan if you also use:

 certain antibiotics - rifabutin, rifampin, rifapentine; or